zerasul/mdbook_en/5env-config/env-config.md

 * Compile with Debug Options
 * Import a file in TMX or Json format to generate a C header file.
 This command uses the _TILED_ tool format to import maps.

 Also, Genesis Code includes other features such as syntax highlighting for SGDK _.res_ resource files, auto-completion for resources or custom image viewer.
-In addition, you should know that the author of this extension is the same of this book.
+In addition, you should know that the author of this extension is the same as this book.

 If you need more information about Genesis Code, you can consult the Genesis Code documentation: